-Development is expected to demonstrate a high quality of design which responds and integrates well with its surroundings, is accessible and inclusive in order to meet the changing needs of residents and plans for the impact of climate change.
+Where relevant, development is expected to demonstrate a high quality of design which responds and integrates well with its surroundings, is accessible and inclusive in order to meet the changing needs of residents and plans for the impact of climate change.
 Development proposals will be expected to demonstrate how they have sought to address the following matters:

-- A. Being guided by the principles of Building for Life unless alternative principles would otherwise result in a higher quality of design. - B. Development proposals are encouraged to achieve the 'Built for Life' quality mark. - C. The guidance contained within the Cranleigh Design Statement. - D. The policies in the Surrey Hills Management Plan. - E. Avoid development over two storeys or exceeding the prevailing roofline unless it can be robustly demonstrated with supporting evidence that it will not have a detrimental impact on views, streetscape or character of the local area.
-Generally, taller buildings should be located towards the centre of application sites and not on the site boundary, particularly when abutting open countryside. - F. For new dwellings, the creation of variety and visual interest avoiding standard solutions, particularly at street level, through the use of a range of housing designs, provided that the overall development complements the character of the area. - G. On residential sites of more than 20 dwellings developers are encouraged to provide at least 10% of all dwellings to meet the space and accessibility requirements of building regulations Part M4(3), Category 3 suitable for people with disabilities and reduced mobility. - H. To design layouts of safe and secure dwellings that meet the requirements of 'Secure by Design' and minimise the likelihood and fear of crime. - I. Proposals for gated developments will be resisted. - J. To ensure that areas requiring service and maintenance including watercourses are accessible at all times. - K. Demonstrates how the design mitigates and adapts to climate change.
+- A. Being guided by the principles of Building for a Healthy Life unless alternative principles would otherwise result in a higher quality of design. - B. The guidance contained within the Cranleigh Design Statement. - C. The policies in the Surrey Hills Management Plan. - D. Avoid development over two storeys or exceeding the prevailing roofline unless it can be robustly demonstrated with supporting evidence that it will not have a detrimental impact on views, streetscape or character of the local area.
+Generally, taller buildings should be located towards the centre of application sites and not on the site boundary, particularly when abutting open countryside. - E. For new dwellings, the use of a range of housing designs that complement the character of the area whilst avoiding wherever possible standard designs taken from previous developments that have no connection to the location. - F. On residential sites of more than 20 dwellings developers are encouraged to provide at least 10% of all dwellings to meet the space and accessibility requirements of building regulations Part M4(3), Category 3 suitable for people with disabilities and reduced mobility. - G. How the guidelines of 'Secured by Design' have been taken into account to encourage safe and secure homes. - H. Proposals for gated developments will be resisted. - I. To ensure that areas requiring service and maintenance including watercourses are accessible at all times.

-4.2.2 CHARACTER OF DEVELOPMENT (POLICY CRAN3)
+CHARACTER OF DEVELOPMENT (POLICY CRAN3)

-Cranleigh has a rural, green and leafy character and the approaches to the village are a special part of this character with established green spaces each providing a key focal point.

-- Horsham Road has individual mature properties set back off the road, with grass verges and mature trees gradually leading to development closer to the pavement and in to the village with Lucks Green opening up views to the eastern end of the High Street. - Elmbridge Road starting with open farmland and bordered by mature trees leads up to artisan cottages fronted in the main by grass verges leading up to the open views on the Common. - Guildford Road leads in through the hamlet of Rowly.
-Bordered by mature trees and woodland it opens up unexpectedly into the open and expansive area of the Common, offering key views, including to the Surrey Hills AONB. - Ewhurst Road approaches through woodland to low lying well-spaced bungalows in large plots and new housing set well back and screened from the road.
-Parkhouse Green at the junction of Barhatch Lane breaks the built form offering a green and open aspect to the village at this point.
+- 4.28.
+Cranleigh has a rural, green and leafy character and the approaches to the village are a special part of this character with established green spaces each providing a key focal point: - Horsham Road has individual mature properties set back off the road, with grass verges and mature trees gradually leading to development closer to the pavement and in to the village with Lucks Green opening up views to the eastern end of the High Street. - Elmbridge Road from the A281 is in the main flanked with mature trees with areas of farmland leading to artisan cottages fronted in the main by grass roadside verges leading to open views of the Common. - Guildford Road leads into Cranleigh from the west through the hamlet of Rowly.
+Bordered by mature trees and woodland it opens up unexpectedly into the open and expansive area of the Common, offering key views, including to the Surrey Hills AONB.